|

 has most been used at WDRC (there have been 4 Donavons and

 4 Roberts)?
-His sojourns have frequently brought him back
+His radio sojourns have taken him acorss the country

 PRIOR:

-WVMT Burlington, VT; WKBR Manchester, NH; WKOX FM Framingham,
+Burlington, VT; WKBR Manchester, NH; WKOX FM Framingham, MA;

-MA; WAAB Worcester, MA; WTRY Troy, NY; WTOR Torrington, CT;
+WAAB Worcester, MA; WTRY Troy, NY; WTOR Torrington, CT; WTBY

 AFTER: